NathanLoPresto/orserstim/README.md

 To use an FPGA and peripherals:

 2. Download [FrontPanel](https://pins.opalkelly.com/downloads) from OpalKelly WHICH ONE?
+XEM710.
+I'M ASSUMING THIS SHOULD BE EXPORT AND A .CSV, BUT SAY SO.

 3. Download [Registers.xlsx](https://github.com/lucask07/covg_fpga/blob/daq_v2/python/Registers.xlsx) from the GitHub WHICH ONE?